ent/ent/doc/website/blog/2021-10-19-sqlcomment-support-for-ent.md

 go get ariga.io/sqlcomment
 ```

-`sqlcomment` is wrapping an underlying SQL driver, therefore, we need to open our SQL connection using ent’s `sql` module, instead of ents popular helper `ent.Open`
+`sqlcomment` is wrapping an underlying SQL driver, therefore, we need to open our SQL connection using ent’s `sql` module, instead of Ent's popular helper `ent.Open`

 ```go
 // Create db driver.